bemer/containers-on-aws-workshop/04-DeployEcsCluster/README.md

 ![name ALB](https://github.com/bemer/containers-on-aws-workshop/blob/master/04-DeployEcsCluster/images/create_alb.png)

-Next, select the VPC previously created and add at the private subnet.
+Next, select the VPC previously created and add at the private subnet created in the [Create VPC tutorial](https://github.com/bemer/containers-on-aws-workshop/tree/master/03-CreateVPC).
 If you have multiple VPC, and you're not sure which VPC is the correct one, you can find its ID from the VPC console.

 After adding the information about your VPC, click in **Next: Configure Security Settings**.